JoshGo6/InstallingGoOnUbuntu/test.md

     The go.mod file for the module providing named packages contains one or more replace directives.
 It must not contain directives that would cause it to be interpreted differently than if it were the main module.
     ```

-1. Verify that the command installed `Godo` and created the directory structure by running:
+1. Verify that `go install` installed `Godo` and created the directory structure by running:

     ```bash
+    cd ~/go
     ls -lR1
     ```

-   If the installation was successful, the command generates a substantial amount of output:
+  The `-lR1` options for `ls` configure it to list files in long form (`l`), listing recursively down into nested directories (`R`), with one file or directory listed per line (`1`).
+If the installation was successful, `ls -lR1` generates a substantial amount of output, only a small portion of which is shown below:

     ```bash
     Output